MAJigsaw77/hxgamejolt-api/README.md

-# Haxe-GameJolt-Integration
+### Haxe-GameJolt-Integration

 A full integration of GameJolt to Haxe.

-## Features
+### Features
 * Latest API version.
 * JSON Data Format.
 * And many more!

-## Installation
+### Installation

-1. Do this command `haxelib git gamejolt-integration https://github.com/MAJigsaw77/Haxe-GameJolt-Integration`  on a Command prompt/PowerShell.
+1. Do this command `haxelib git gamejolt-integration https://github.com/MAJigsaw77/Haxe-GameJolt-Integration` on Command prompt/PowerShell.

 2. Add it to `Project.xml` like this.